Casual users at risk from party drugs cut with opioids

 Professor Lintzeris suggested that stimulant users always carry naloxone on them.
 Naloxone is a non-prescription nasal spray that rapidly and effectively reverses the effects of an opioid overdose.
 In short: it can be a life-saving medication.
 What’s more: some community pharmacies and needle and syringe programs supply naloxone for free.

-Emphasising the need for more drug testing services based on the Canberra CanTEST model, that is drug checking sites outside of music festivals, and the absence of a permanent fixed-site pill testing in NSW, Professor Lintzeris underlined the importance of individuals obtaining fentanyl test strips.
+Emphasising the need for more drug testing services based on the Canberra CanTEST model, that is drug checking sites outside of music festivals, and the absence of a permanent fixed-site drug checking in NSW, Professor Lintzeris underlined the importance of individuals obtaining fentanyl test strips.

 “They’re legal and available now.
 Anybody can go get them,” he stated.